nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-4/index.md

 ## Sprite Collisions

-And lastly, there's *moving barriers*, gates and the like.
+There's also *moving barriers*, gates and the like.
 We have to handle sprite collisions for things like people too, because they block and/or shoo the goose, so we can probably just treat [inanimate objects like NPCs](https://www.ign.com/articles/2015/07/22/fallout-3-broken-steel-train-is-actually-just-a-giant-npc-hat) who happen to have very boring behaviours.